Blog

 Although prostate cancer treatment has advanced and the recovery rate is very high, it's important to know the risk factors and watch for symptoms.
 If your risk is high for this type of cancer, discuss your prostate cancer screening schedule to see if you should start sooner or have them performed more often than average.
 Early detection gives you more choices for treatments.

 If you were recently diagnosed with prostate cancer, the cancer specialists at Affiliated Oncologists help you create a treatment plan that works best for you and your life.
-We’re proud to live locally and provide men in Chicago Ridge, Mokena, Hazel Crest, Oak Lawn, and Palos Heights, IL with compassionate care by serving you in our convenient locations.
+We’re proud to live locally and provide men in Chicago Ridge, Mokena, Hazel Crest, New Lenox, Orland Park, Oak Lawn, and Palos Heights, IL with compassionate care by serving you in our convenient locations.

 Categories: Prostate Cancer